b-cubed-eu/impIndicator/README.md

 The goal of **impIndicator** is to allow users to seamlessly calculate and visualise the impact of alien taxa and individual species in a given area.
 It calculates and visualises potential impact per site as a map.
-It takes in GBIF occurrence data and EICAT assessment data.
+It takes in Global Biodiversity Information Facility (GBIF) occurrence cube and EICAT assessment data.
 It enables users to choose from various methods of calculating impact indicators based on different assumptions.

 The impIndicator produces three main products: